Financial Conduct Authority: Banks

 The Financial Services Act of 2012 set out a new system for regulating financial services in order to protect and improve the UK's economy.

-The FCA will supervise banks to ensure they treat customers fairly, encourage innovation and healthy competition, and help the FCA to identify potential risks early so they can take action to reduce the risks.
+The FCA supervises banks to ensure they treat customers fairly, encourage innovation and healthy competition, and help the FCA to identify potential risks early so they can take action to reduce risks.

 Mutual societies

 There are more than 10,000 mutual societies in the United Kingdom.
 The FCA are responsible for registering new mutual societies, keeping public records, and receiving annual returns.

 Financial advisers

-Beginning December 31, 2012, independent financial advisers (IFAs) are legally obliged to follow Retail Distribution Review (RDR) rules.
+Beginning 31 December 2012, independent financial advisers (IFAs) are legally obliged to follow Retail Distribution Review (RDR) rules.
 In order to be classed as an IFA, a business must offer a broad range of retail investment products and give consumers unbiased and unrestricted advice based on comprehensive and fair market analysis.

+Cryptoasset Service Providers

+FCA serves as the anti-money laundering and counter-terrorist financing (AML/CTF) supervisor for cryptoasset businesses under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs).
+Any firm intending to carry out cryptoasset activities within the UK must register with the FCA prior to commencing operations.
+Failure to register or comply with the MLRs can result in enforcement actions, including potential criminal and civil penalties.

+Financial Regulators Complaints Commissioner

+The Financial Regulators Complaints Commissioner (FRCC) serves as an independent body that handles complaints specifically against the Financial Conduct Authority (FCA).
+This means that if individuals or organizations are dissatisfied with the way the FCA has handled a situation, made a decision, or conducted its duties, they can escalate their complaint to the FRCC for an impartial assessment.

+The FRCC provides a mechanism for individuals and entities to seek redress if they believe the FCA has acted improperly or unfairly.
+The body examines the complaint independently of the FCA, reviewing the evidence and determining whether the FCA acted reasonably and fairly in the circumstances.

+The FRCC's remit in relation to the FCA includes complaints about a wide range of issues related to the FCA's regulatory functions, such as: